brainbrian/brainbrian-gatsby/content/posts/2007-09-19-midwest-lynx-content-management-system-and-camping/index.md

 ---
-title: 'Midwest Lynx Content Management System and Camping'
+title: "Midwest Lynx Content Management System and Camping"
-date: '2007-09-19'
+date: "2007-09-19"
 categories:
-    - 'miscellaneous'
+  - "miscellaneous"
-    - 'php-mysql'
+  - "php-mysql"
-    - 'work'
+  - "work"
 ---

 I'm looking forward to wrapping up the new "2.0" version of the content management system I've been working on with Marky at Midwest Love.
 It should be a good release of it.
 I think our clients are going to really enjoy it.